TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/moonscript/how-to-implement-the-solution.md

 print "Hello, World!"
 ```

-All we have to do is call the built-in Lua function print, and that’s it.
+All we have to do is call the built-in Lua function print, and thatâ€™s it.
 Behind the scenes, the code is compiled into Lua which is, in this case,
 exactly the same.